hahn-kev/gis/README.md

 #### Helpful commands

 * reboot gis application `sudo service kestrel-gis restart`
+* update config file `sudo nano /var/aspnetcore/gis/appsettings.json` to close press ctrl + x, the text editor is called `nano` search google for more help on how to use it

 ### Build Info

+The following will explain how to build the application (take the source code, and turn it into a usable application) on your computer, and then deploy to the production server, alternatively, you could run the application on your own computer to test out changes

 Souce code can be found at [github](https://github.com/hahn-kev/gis) Build setup can be found here [VSTS](https://gisthailand.visualstudio.com/Gis/_build)

-First you'll need to install the following, a quick google should help you try and get around the minor version, if it's too much trouble then just get the same major version.
+First, you'll need to install the following, a quick google search should help you try and get around the minor version, if it's too much trouble then just get the same major version.
 * .net core 2.1.1
 * nodejs 9.2.0 (includes npm 5.5.1)

 Once you've done this ensure you can access `dotnet` and `npm` from the command line.
-If you get an error that it's not installed or recognized then you might need to restart as those 2 apps should both be in your path and accessable from anywhere in commandline.
+If you get an error that it's not installed or recognized then you might need to restart as those 2 apps should both be in your path and accessible from anywhere in the command line.

 Once these are both installed you'll need to do the following:
 * build the frontend
 * build the backend
-* copy the frontend resouces to the back end
+* copy the frontend resources to the back end
 * publish the backend

+there's a script that will do this all for you on windows called `build.bat` just make sure nodejs and .net core are installed first or you might get errors.

+#### Deploy to Server

-there's a script that will do this all fro you on windows called `build.bat` just make sure nodejs and .net core are installed first or you might get errors. once you've run that (it might take a couple minutes) there should be a folder called `website` this will contain a full copy of the site, I reccomend zipping it up and copying it to the server, after that extract the zip file like so:
+once you've run the build script (it might take a couple minutes) there should be a folder called `website` this will contain a full copy of the site, I recommend zipping it up and copying it to the server, after that connect to the server via SSH and extract the zip file like so:
 ```shell
 unzip -o website.zip -d /var/aspnetcore/gis/
 sudo service kestrel-gis restart